DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/README.md

 - Discuss Reading
 - p5js: ML and image and audio processing
 - Assignment: Using the camera as an input device
-- Reading: The Atlas of AI (Intro) by Kate Crawford, [New Extractivism](https://extractivism.online/) by Vladan Joler
+- Reading: The Atlas of AI (Intro) by Kate Crawford / [New Extractivism](https://extractivism.online/) by Vladan Joler

 ### Week 10 (2023/11/08)
 - Review Assignment